Spreading processes in "post-epidemic" environments: Introduction

 In the classical models of infection spreading it is assumed, that at initial stage the population is homogeneous and individuals are equally susceptible to the disease.
 However, heterogeneity in susceptibility and infection is an important feature of many infectious illnesses.
 The impact of variable infection rates, which are heterogeneously distributed in population, on epidemic growth have been analyzed in Refs. \cite{Andersson98,Muller07,Rodrigues09,Corral}.

 Another approach of mathematical modeling of disease spreading is based on discrete lattice models, motivated by cellular automaton implementation of synchronous-update Markovian process on a lattice \cite{Grassberger83,White07}.
 In particular, such approach allows to take into account the local characteristics of the system, e.g. to include variable susceptibility for different individuals, and to analyze the patterns (clusters) formation in spreading process \cite{Hiebeler,Corral, Ilnytsky16,Ilnytsky18}.
 The evolution of system is discrete in time and is governed by a specific update algorithm which takes into account the state of each agent \cite{White07,Fuentes99,Ahmed98,Beauchemin05}.
 In particular, the special case when $\beta=1-\gamma$ in SIS cellular automata model (with $R_0=(1-\gamma)/\gamma$), can be directly connected to dynamics of the so-called contact process \cite{Griffeath,Sabag}, which exhibits {a non-equilibrium} phase transition with critical behavior of the universality class of directed percolation {\cite{Odor04}}.
 The critical value of creation rate $\lambda_c$ of this model thus is directly related with the threshold value of reproduction number $R_0^c$ in disease spreading process.
 In contrast to continuous SIS model, in this case the threshold value of reproduction number which separates the non-spreading and endemic states is $R_0^c=1.64874(4)$ \cite{Sabag}, and thus is larger than {the result obtained within homogeneous mixing assumption $R_0^c=1$}.
 Corresponding critical value of curing rate $\gamma_c=0.3775$.
-In the SIR cellular automaton, it was argued \cite{Cardy85} that a continuous phase transition between non-spreading and spreading regimes is of the bond percolation universality class.
+In the SIR cellular automaton, it was argued \cite{Cardy85} that a continuous phase transition between non-spreading and spreading regimes is of the bond percolation universality class. { A deep connection between the epidemy spreading and percolation theory is discussed in Ref. \cite{Ziff21}.}

 Again for the special case when $\beta=1-\gamma$ one obtains the critical curing rate $\gamma_c=0.1765005(10)$ and corresponding threshold value for reproduction number $R_0^c=4.665706$ \cite{Ziff10}.
 It thus follows that the epidemic spreading for the SIS model occurs at a smaller value of the reproduction number comparing with the SIR model.
 This is intuitively clear since {the susceptible individuals in the SIS model} can be infected multiple times.